co360/soda-hol/2-create-db-user-with-soda-privs.md

-# Lab 1: Create a DB user with SODA privileges
+# Module 2: Create a DB user with SODA privileges

 ## Introduction

 When you create an Autonomous Transaction Processing (ATP) database instance, you are prompted for a password for the ADMIN user.
 The ADMIN user account should be used for administrative purposes only, not for typical application development.
-In this lab, you will use the ADMIN account to create a new user for the todo tracking app.
+In this module, you will use the ADMIN account to create a new user for the todo tracking app.

 ## Objectives